gmfmi/searchinGhost/README.md

 - [x] Clean the code and comments
 - [x] Make the demo mobile-friendly, it currently looks ugly on small screens
 - [ ] An in-depth code review made by a JS guru

+From now on, any modification is tracked in this dedicated [CHANGELOG.md](CHANGELOG.md) file.

 ## Contribute